 The career and technical and technical curriculum cannot operate in a vacuum.
 If students are to be prepared properly for employment, the curricular focus must be one that is relevant.
 Content is not developed merely on the basis of what a person should know but also includes what a person should be able to do. career and technical curriculum content is typically based upon the actual worker's role with relevant tasks, knowledge, skills, attitudes, and values serving as a foundation for what is to be taught.
 Great emphasis must be placed upon practicality.
 Since the bulk of a worker's time is spent in applied areas, many student experiences must, likewise, be of a contextual nature.
 Hands-on experiences in laboratory and work-based educational settings provide the student with a relevant means of transferring knowledge, skills, and attitudes to the world of work.

-Most curricula are, to some extent, student-oriented, and curricula in career and technical and technical education are certainly no exception.
+Most curricula are, to some extent, student-oriented, and curricula in career and technical education are certainly no exception.
 Currently there is a great deal of concern about how a curriculum can best meet students' needs.
 Various approaches such as team teaching and individualized instruction have been used by instructors to help meet these needs.
 But, regardless of the approach an instructor uses, a basic question has to be answered: To what extent will the approach actually assist students in preparing for employment?

 Another aspect of student orientation deals with the teaching-learning process.
 Not only must the curriculum meet group needs, but there is an obligation to meet the individual student's needs.
 In order for these needs to be met in an expeditious manner, arrangements could, for example, be made to provide instruction that accommodates various students' learning styles, to develop individual work-based learning plans, or to make available alternate paths for the achievement of course objectives.
 Whatever the means used to assist students, a basic concern should be with the individual and how he or she may be helped in the best possible ways.